rfloarea/rfloarea/README.md

 ## This is what I've learning so far

 Collective liberation is possible.
-We are the only one who can liberate ourselves and eachother from capitalism, white supremacy, and colonialism.
+We are the only ones who can liberate ourselves and eachother from capitalism, white supremacy, and colonialism.
 I believe the work of shaping new realities is rooted in honoring our shared belonging to each other, to oursleves, and the entire global ecosystem.

 People needing other people is a feature of community.
 It is a feature of liberation.
 It's is a verb.
 And we all verb in different ways.
 Coding is one (new) way that I verb towards collective liberation.
 Learning how to wield information technologies towards collective liberation has ignited my imagination and consumed by actions.